 Al systems can be utilized to analyze very large data sets of photos, videos and other visual information and automatically recognize, classify, and contextualize an image or elements within that image.
-The Al systems that detect and recognize elements in an image are called object recognition systems.
-Object recognition systems include machine learning algorithms that are built to process pictures, identify geometrical shapes and, ultimately, recognize things, faces and other objects.
-In the field of Al, the term object refers to any identifiable element within an image, including people, animals or other things that would not be called "objects" in everyday language.
+The Al systems that detect and recognize elements in an image use a technique called object recognition.
+Object recognition includes machine learning algorithms that are built to process pictures, identify geometrical shapes and, ultimately, recognize things, faces and other objects.
+In the field of AI, the term object refers to any identifiable element within an image, including people, animals or other things that would not be called "objects" in everyday language.